 - When spending time in the sun, wear a hat and clothing with good coverage to limit the exposure of your skin to intense UV rays.

-Also, in an article on melasma (a type of hyperpigmentation), we summarized the results from clinical trials on natural ingredients that can help prevent melasma.
-In particular, polypodium leucotomos, grape seed extract, and other natural ingredients including Vitamin A (from beta-carotene), Vitamin C, and Vitamin E, have all shown good clinical results in patients.
+Also, in an article on melasma (a type of hyperpigmentation), we summarized the results from clinical trials on natural ingredients that can help relieve the symptoms of melasma.
+In particular, polypodium leucotomos, grape seed extract, and other natural ingredients including Vitamin A (from beta-carotene), Vitamin C, and Vitamin E, have all shown good clinical hyperpigmentation treatment results in patients.
 A Mediterranean-type diet has also shown positive results.
 This is important because always avoiding sun exposure can be difficult, and taking natural ingredients that work continuously can be a convenient and effective regimen to help prevent hyperpigmentation.

 Prognosis/Outlook for Hyperpigmentation